namootatech/inaethe/README.md

 ![Logo](public/logo.png)

-# Ina Ethe - Where Giving meets reward - A subscription based affiliate marketing donations collection website.
+# Ina Ethe

+>Ina Ethe is a subscription-based platform that leverages affiliate marketing to help individuals support and fund Non-Profit Organizations (NPOs).
+The platform allows users > to promote causes they care about, earning rewards through donations made by their network.
+By subscribing to the service, users contribute to NPOs while also benefiting > > from a revenue-sharing model that incentivizes active participation in charitable efforts.

 ## Why This Project Exists

-The **Helpem Project** was conceived with the noble intention of assisting non-profit organizations (NPOs) in enhancing their donation collection through the innovative use of affiliate marketing.
+The  **Ina Ethe Project** was conceived with the noble intention of assisting non-profit organizations (NPOs) in enhancing their donation collection through the innovative use of affiliate marketing.
 This initiative aimed to empower passionate individuals to advocate for meaningful causes, rewarding them with a portion of the donations they help generate.

 However, following some funding challenges and the subsequent withdrawal of key stakeholders, **Namoota Technologies** recognized the inherent potential of this initiative.
-Transitioning the project into their own hands, they have rebranded it as **Botho**, a term that beautifully translates to "Humanity" in Xhosa.
+Transitioning the project into their own hands, they have rebranded it as **Ina Ethe**, a term that beautifully translates to "Humanity" in Xhosa.
 This strategic transformation has broadened the platform's vision, evolving it into a versatile resource designed not only to support NPOs in their missions but also to include features like configurable website building and foster open-source innovation.

 Through this evolution, Ina Etheaspires to create a more significant positive impact for NPOs and their supporters, fostering a collaborative environment that champions both philanthropy and technological advancement.